UMass Dartmouth's Chemistry department offers a bachelor's degree in chemistry with an concentration in biochemistry.

 Transform the ordinary into the amazing.
-When you major in chemistry and/or biochemistry, you study matter and its transformation.
+When you study biochemistry, you study matter and its transformation.

 The knowledge you'll gain through the study of chemistry at UMass Dartmouth will open the door to many different career opportunities within the five divisions of chemistry: analytical, biological, inorganic, organic, or physical.
 You'll be prepared for biochemistry careers in education, forensics, government, law, industry, medicine, or research.

 - employment in the pharmaceutical and biotech industry

 - health professional programs such as medical, dental, and veterinary school

 - graduate study in biochemistry, molecular biology, pharmacology, nutrition, and other areas of life science

 Expand your career and graduate school options by learning the fundamentals of chemistry.
 You can choose between minors in chemistry or biochemistry.

 Undergraduate, master's, and PhD-level chemistry and bioengineering students team up in an attempt to solve and eradicate HIV-1.

 - Research-intensive semester: work with faculty on projects with opportunities to present on campus or at a professional conference